IvanGlaurdic/FoodDelivery/README.md

 - **Adding to Cart**: Users can add multiple items to their shopping cart, adjust quantities, and remove items as needed.
 - **Order Preview**: Users can review their cart, see the total cost, and make modifications before placing an order.

-### Real-Time Order Tracking
-- **Order Status**: Users can track the real-time status of their orders, including when it's accepted, prepared, and out for delivery.

 ### User Reviews
 - **Reviewing Restaurants**: Users can leave ratings and written reviews for restaurants they've ordered from, helping other users make informed decisions.